ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 2. GPU: 4 × Nvidia L40 with 48GB GPU memory (**~33,000 USD**)

-3. GPU: 4 × Nvidia A100 with 80GB GPU memory (**~58,000 USD**)
+Note: A100s are no longer available

 The prices listed are total prices in USD excluding taxes.
 Each price includes the base setup and the corresponding GPU configuration.
 Warranty is included.
 Taxes are calculated and added once hardware is received.

-As of May 2023, **lead times for GPUs are four-to-five months from order to delivery.**  Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
+As of October 2023, **lead time for GPUs is approximately 3 months from order to delivery.**  Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.

 ## How to purchase